2022-HKU-Final-Project/HKU_Final_Project_Model/README.md

-#for the front-end
+# for the front-end

-###The front-end environment:
+### The front-end environment:
 1. Download and install node.js from https://nodejs.org.
 2. Using 'node -v' to check if it is installed successfully.
 3. Using 'npm -v' to check npm version

-# technology stack including 'vue' 'cue-router' 'vue-cli' 'less' 'axios' 'lodash' 'es6~7' 'express' 'node-fetch' 'http-proxy-middleware'
+## Technology stack including 'vue' 'cue-router' 'vue-cli' 'less' 'axios' 'lodash' 'es6~7' 'express' 'node-fetch' 'http-proxy-middleware'

 4. Install vue.js using 'npm install vue -g'
 5. 'npm install -g vue-cli' to install vue-cli.
 6. 'npm install -g vue-router' to install vue-router